hove-io/navitia/scripts/README.md

 Following the installation, it will be possible to :
  - Compile kraken
  - Run all integration and Unit tests
- - Run docker tests (tyr)
+ - Run docker (tyr + eitri) tests
  - Run binaries to fill ed database (fusio2ed, osm2ed, ...)
  - Run ed2nav binary to generate data.nav.lz4 form the ed database
- - Run eitri (the docker method) to build data.nav.lz4 with your own NTFS and Osm files
+ - Run eitri (the docker method) to build data.nav.lz4 with your own NTFS and OSM files

 Script                                   | OS                | Version                           | Comments
 -----------------------------------------|-------------------|-----------------------------------|--------------------------